MicrosoftDocs/Viva/Viva/solutions/yume.md

    :::image type="content" source="../media/dataverse-tables-options-selection.png" alt-text="The Dataverse > Tables path":::

-1. Find and open the YuMe cards.
-The page containing information about the YuMe cards is displayed.
+1. Find and open the Yume cards.
+The page containing information about the Yume cards is displayed.
 1. Select **Edit > Edit in new tab**.

    :::image type="content" source="../media/edit-data-in-new-tab.png" alt-text="The edit data in new tab option":::

 1. Select the drop-down list.
-Select and save all the fields defined in the schema for YuMe cards (see [YuMe cards](#YuMe-cards).
+Select and save all the fields defined in the schema for Yume cards (see [Yume cards](#Yume-cards).
 1. Update the content of existing cards.

-### Create new YuMe cards content
+### Create new Yume cards content

-To create new content for the YuMe cards, perform the following steps:
+To create new content for the Yume cards, perform the following steps:
-1. Add a new row by selecting **+ New row** on the page containing information of the YuMe cards.
+1. Add a new row by selecting **+ New row** on the page containing information of the Yume cards.

    :::image type="content" source="../media/add-new-row.png" alt-text="The page on which the user can add a new row":::